divkakwani/awesome-newspapers/CONTRIBUTING.md

 We are actively looking forward to receiving updates from the community and keeping this repo as updated as possible.
 Feel free to raise a PR for the same.
 Do your best to follow these guidelines when submitting a PR.
 It will make it easier for us to come back to you quickly and with good feedback:

 * The PR should have the title: Update \<lang code\> sources
-* It should make changes in exactly one languages
+* It should make changes in exactly one language

 Restricting updates to only one language per PR makes it easier for us to maintain the repository.
 We also understand that sometimes, when making bulk changes, a PR may need to update multiple languages - feel free to do so in that case.